+Where an employee is required to work at a higher grade for a temporary period of not less than:

+3 consecutive working days for persons engaged as Nursing employees’: or

+5 consecutive working days for all other employees,

+the employee will be paid at the minimum pay level of the higher grade at which the duty is being performed for all hours worked by the employee.

-Where an employee is required to work at a higher grade and is not eligible to receive any additional payment, the period of higher duties will be taken into account in the employee’s performance review.
+Where an employee is required to work at a higher grade and is not eligible to receive any additional payment, the period of higher duties will be considered in the employee’s performance review.

 Where an employee is initially required to work at a higher grade for a period that does not require additional payment and the higher-level work is later extended such that the total period does require additional payment, the employee will be paid for the entire duration of the consecutive period of higher duties.

+Notwithstanding sub-clause 14.1, an Administration employee classified Grade 1 or Grade 2 Level 1 or Grade 2 Level 2 who has performed unpaid Higher Duties for a total period of 20 days in any 12-month period will receive payment for any subsequent period of Higher Duties performed in that 12-month period.

 CIG may determine that an employee who is entitled to additional payment under this clause will be paid a higher amount than specified in this clause.